Dinner with Daughters

 Quinn grinned, kissing her frown away.
 "As I've told you before, I just know you.
 So listen to me, I'm very smart."

-Rachel rolled her eyes at her cheeky grin, but leaned back into her embrace anyway, closing her eyes to the feel of the blonde's fingers running through her hair.
+Rachel rolled her eyes at her cheeky grin, but leaned back into her embrace anyway, closing her eyes to the feel of Quinn's fingers running through her hair.

 Rachel tilted her head back farther onto Quinn's shoulder, meeting her smiling face and sparkling eyes, and said softly, "Really?"

-A small nod was all she received in confirmation, and the brunette stretched her neck up to give her a lingering kiss.
-The hand in her hair cupped the back of her head, holding her in place for a moment longer before they parted and scooted farther back into the couch, the blonde still running her fingers through silky brown locks.
+A small nod was all she received in confirmation, and Rachel stretched her neck up to give her a lingering kiss.
+The hand in her hair cupped the back of her head, holding her in place for a moment longer before they parted and scooted farther back into the couch, Quinn still running her fingers through silky brown locks.

 "I'm just…I'm nervous," Rachel confided at length.
 "I've never done the 'meet the parents' thing.
 I-I mean, I have once.
 Noah and I weren't together long enough for that to be necessary, and Jesse's parents weren't even around at the time we were together.
 I've only met Finn's mother, and she seemed to like me well enough, but I've noticed that parents don't tend to think the worst of their son's girlfriends.
 It's usually the daughter's boyfriend who is pegged as, to quote Daddy, 'the little jerk defiling my precious baby girl.'"